arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 {# todo maybe?
-a bubble at the end for my essay (moving it down here) a bubble here for Adam Serwer’s essay on the The Atlantic?
+a bubble at the end for my essay (moving it down here) a bubble here for Adam Serwer’s essay on the The Atlantic? maybe embed a direct image thumbnail of https://archive.is/tGoed around here?
 #}

 <p><div class="heading floating-bubble" style="background-color: silver;">